You can enable one or all of the following proctoring settings to ensure that your test is plagiarism-free.

 When this setting is enabled, a candidate cannot copy the code (for example, from the Web or a local computer) and paste it into the code editor.

-Take candidate snapshot during the test
+Take candidate snapshots during the test

 When this option is enabled, candidates must give permission to enable the webcam on their computers.
 If they do not, they cannot take the test.